Public events

 The Expedition - Ghent

-Historian Neslihan Doğan and photographer Çiğdem Yüksel conversed at De Expeditie during El Ghorba Talk .
+Historian Neslihan Doğan and photographer Çiğdem Yüksel attended El Ghorba Talk They spoke with each other on De Expeditie.
 They discussed their passion and mission: making the first generation of Turkish women in Belgium and the Netherlands visible in migration history.
 They also emphasized the importance of archiving these stories.

 Small Resistance Expo